As power prices rise, many of us are looking for ways to use less energy at home.

 Household appliances can account for up to one third of your energy bill.

-If you're buying a new fridge, freezer, television, washing machine, clothes dryer, dishwasher or air-conditioner, look for the Energy Rating Label—the more stars, the less energy the product will use.
+If you're buying a new fridge, freezer, television, washing machine, clothes dryer, dishwasher or air-conditioner, look for the Energy Rating Label.

 High star-rated models can cost a little more, but choosing a cheaper less energy-efficient product could end up costing more in the long run.
 This is because running costs over the product's lifetime can add up to more than any savings made on the original purchase price.